 The Foundation for Osteoporosis Research and Education (FORE) was established in 1990 as a 501(c) 3 in Oakland, California by members of the medical community and patient volunteers who were beginning to understand the devastating effect of osteoporosis on a population that was living longer.
-In 2007, FORE launched American Bone Health as a community-based, chapter-driven organization to focus on public education and advocacy.
-Public benefit corporations with chapters dramatically increase the impact of programs by generating broad interest in their important messages and establishing recognition of their mission.
+In 2007, FORE launched American Bone Health as a community-based organization to focus on public education and advocacy.

-As American Bone Health grows its national network of volunteer chapters, its leadership in promoting bone health and osteoporosis awareness strengthens as does the organization’s ability to be a resource for professional education and technical assistance, consumer awareness and advocacy.
+As American Bone Health grows its national network of volunteer peer educators, its leadership in promoting bone health and osteoporosis awareness strengthens as does the organization’s ability to be a resource for professional education and technical assistance, consumer awareness and advocacy.

 The Beginnings - Densitometry and Clinical Studies

 FORE was the first organization in the area to begin bone density testing and as research in the field of osteoporosis intensified, FORE became a clinical site for investigational studies of the developing treatments for osteoporosis.

 In 1995, the FDA approved a new, highly effective treatment (Fosamax) that brought new hope to osteoporosis sufferers.
 At the same time, the FDA approved the first portable bone density machine that tested the non dominant forearm The results of the portable machine proved to be highly correlated with the results of central bone density tests of the hip and spine (DXA).
 These two breakthroughs gave FORE new opportunities to take this screening and education to thousands who would otherwise not have had access.